baptistecumin/predictors/ReadMe.md

 ## Quickstart

 Use LLMs as text classifiers.
+Finetune LLMs for text classification.

+1. Run a simple classifier
 ```python
 from predictors import ZeroShotPredictor, Predict
 X_train = ["1", "2", "3", "3"]